SnapMLA: Efficient Long-Context MLA Decoding via Hardware-Aware FP8 Quantized Pipelining: Introduction

 \textbf{\textit{(iii) System-Level Support for FP8 MLA Decoding:}} Effective FP8 MLA decoding depends on essential system-level optimizations.
 Minimizing memory access overhead and reducing kernel launch latencies are crucial for fully unlocking the potential of FP8 decoding, ensuring the effective realization of algorithmic advancements and other optimizations.

 To address these challenges, we introduce \textit{SnapMLA}, an FP8 hardware-aware algorithm-kernel co-optimization framework designed to optimize long-context MLA decoding efficiency.
 This framework tackles the identified challenges through three key components: \textit{RoPE-Aware Per-Token Quantization} (Section \ref{sec:method_quant}), \textit{Quantized PV Computation Pipeline Reconstruction} (Section \ref{sec:scale_pipeline}), and \textit{End-to-End Dataflow Optimization} (Section \ref{sec:method_fused}).
-Our main contributions are summarized as follows: \begin{itemize} \item We introduce\textbf{\textit{ the first comprehensive FP8 decoding framework for MLA}}.
-By leveraging hardware-aware algorithm-kernel co-optimization, our framework effectively overcomes the challenges associated with MLA KV cache quantization, quantized MLA computation, and system-level support for FP8 MLA decoding. \item Building on a comprehensive analysis of MLA KV cache numerical and quantization errors, we elucidate, for the first time, the inherent divergence in quantization sensitivity within the MLA KV Cache.
-We propose \textbf{\textit{RoPE-Aware Per-Token Quantization}}, along with supporting system optimizations, to ensure the preservation of the critical RoPE part from both algorithmic and system-level perspectives. \item We develop custom CUDA kernels for SnapMLA, and extensive experiments on state-of-the-art MLA LLMs demonstrate that our approach achieves up to a \textbf{\textit{1.91× improvement in throughput (Figure \ref{fig:throughput}), without compromising performance on challenging long-context tasks (Table \ref{tab:benchmarks})}}, including mathematical reasoning and code generation benchmarks. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We introduce\textbf{\textit{ the first open-source FP8 decoding framework tailored to MLA decoding}}.
+By leveraging hardware-aware algorithm-kernel co-optimization, our framework effectively overcomes the challenges associated with MLA KV cache quantization, quantized MLA computation, and system-level support for FP8 MLA decoding. \item Building on a comprehensive analysis of MLA KV cache numerical and quantization errors, we empirically identify, to the best of our knowledge for the first time, the divergent quantization sensitivity between the latent content and decoupled RoPE components in the MLA KV cache.
+We propose \textbf{\textit{RoPE-Aware Per-Token Quantization}}, along with supporting system optimizations, to ensure the preservation of the critical RoPE part from both algorithmic and system-level perspectives. \item We develop custom CUDA kernels for SnapMLA, and extensive experiments on state-of-the-art MLA LLMs demonstrate that our approach achieves up to a \textbf{\textit{1.91× improvement in throughput on long-output decoding workloads (Figure \ref{fig:throughput}) while maintaining near-parity benchmark quality compared with the BF16 baseline (Table \ref{tab:benchmarks})}} on the evaluated reasoning and code-generation benchmarks. \end{itemize}